rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 <a name="5.22.3.1">5.22.3.1</a> Transcribe the names of publishers as part of this element.

 <a name="5.22.3.2">5.22.3.2</a> Transcribe the name of the publisher, together with any associated words or phrases, as it appears on the manifestation.
+In general, transcribe the full address.
+Consider the sequence, layout, and typography of words in the publication statement when determining the most appropriate element in which to transcribe the address.
+If address information is grammatically inseparable from the publisher’s name, transcribe that information as part of name of publisher.

 >Example:
 ><CITE>Calmann Lévy, éditeur, ancienne maison Michel Lévy frères, rue Auber, 3, et boulevard des Italiens, 15 a la Librairie nouvelle</CITE>